John Caradja: Legiuirea lui Caragea

 Like the contemporary Callimachi Code of Moldavia, Legiuirea showed the end result of enlightened absolutism, as "an effective tool used by the central power in its struggle to control the emerging state machinery."
 As noted by legal scholar Valentin Al. Georgescu, it remained undecided between sources when it came to inheritance rights, creating an "absurd solution" which excluded some women from inheriting from their father-in-law if they had been widowed before his death.
-Overall, Caragea's code repressed a tradition of relative gender equality previously sustained by Wallachia's common law, introducing strict agnatic primogeniture, and requiring male children to provide for their sisters.
+Overall, Caradja's code repressed a tradition of relative gender equality previously sustained by Wallachia's common law, introducing strict agnatic primogeniture, and requiring male children to provide for their sisters.
 It afforded women "a certain social visibility in accordance with customary law, [but] denied them political rights and some civil rights."
-Unlike Callimachi, whose code fully endorsed Christian supremacy, Caragea's legal scholars remained entirely silent on the issue of religious discrimination.
+Unlike Callimachi, whose code fully endorsed Christian supremacy, Caradja's legal scholars remained entirely silent on the issue of religious discrimination.
 These legislators were also vague when it came to the naturalization of foreigners: they paid lip service to earlier nativist and discriminatory laws but, as Iordachi argues, never actually enforced them—showing the political power still held by Phanariote families.

 Legiuirea was noted in particular for expanding on the previous code of 1780 by introducing more duties to be levied on Wallachia's peasant population.
 Corvées were fixed at 12 days a year, with two more days added for plowing the fields.
 This number could not be reduced by the landowners themselves.
 Some articles upheld and extended the view that peasants could not own any property, effectively transforming their contract into an emphyteusis.
 The code also broke with Byzantine tradition as interpreted locally by not providing any grounds for the punishment of treason—though its original form, preserved in Greek fragments, specified that the Prince had a final say in all matters, and could invoke capital punishment.
-In one application of this prerogative, Caragea pardoned the boyar outlaw Iancu Jianu and "married him off to the impoverished daughter of a Greek man".
+In one application of this prerogative, Caradja pardoned the boyar outlaw Iancu Jianu and "married him off to the impoverished daughter of a Greek man".
 In practice, the system only specified death as the penalty for three major crimes (premeditated murder, robbery, and counterfeiting), but both it and torture could be applied at the Prince's pleasure.